-For the ERI and Prescriptive Paths, to determine the program Version that a multifamily building is required to be certified under, look up the location and permit date of the building in Exhibit 3.
+To determine the program Version that a multifamily building is required to be certified under, look up the location and permit date of the building in Exhibit 3.
 Program requirements for other locations can be found at www.energystar.gov/mfnc.